PseudoAj/MyWalletHub/README.md

 **Performance:**
-Following image depicts a simple analytics for varying size of array:
+Following image depicts a simple analytics for varying size of array; clearly the Bi-directional HashMap outperforms the Iterative logic(implementation is in `other/KComplimentary.java`):

 ![Logo](./Images/plotTask2.png)